 SCAS Funded Projects

-During 2020-2021, The Society for Companion Animal Studies (SCAS) gave away three annual rounds of funding to support research which furthers the current understanding of the human-animal bond.
+Since 2020, The Society for Companion Animal Studies (SCAS) has awareded four annual rounds of funding to support research which furthers the current understanding of the human-animal bond.
 The human-animal bond is a mutually beneficial and dynamic relationship between people and animals that is influenced by behaviours that are essential to the health and well being of both.
-This includes emotional, psychological, and physical interactions of people, animals, and the environment.

 Follow the links below to see the projects that were successful in securing SCAS funding.